 Concession awarded for East Khalda in western Egypt.
 Gulf-South Asia Gas Project (GUSA) launched

-Dana Gas founded, with Crescent Petroleum as single-largest shareholder, delivering the most successful and largest IPO in the region’s history
+Dana Gas founded, with Crescent Petroleum as single-largest shareholder, and delivered the most successful and largest IPO in the region’s history at the time

 Crescent Petroleum became technical operator for the Bukha field (offshore Oman) and for concessions in Ajman, Umm Al Quwain and Ras Al Khaimah